sudorandom/kmcd.dev/content/posts/2026/ashburn/index.md

 ## Conclusion

-The internet feels abstract.
-It feels distributed and weightless.

-It is not.

-It is built from fiber, routers, substations, and concrete buildings.

-More of those physical components are concentrated in Ashburn, Virginia than anywhere else on Earth.
+The internet often feels abstract, distributed, and weightless.
+It is none of those things.
+It is built from fiber, routers, substations, and concrete.
+Today, more of those physical components are concentrated in Ashburn, Virginia, than anywhere else on Earth.
 If you measure the internet by where its hardware lives, the center is not a skyscraper in Manhattan or a campus in Silicon Valley.

-It is a cluster of data centers in Loudoun County.
+It is a massive cluster of data centers in Loudoun County.
 Infrastructure has gravity.
-And for now, the internet bends around Ashburn.
+For now, the internet bends around Ashburn.

 ---